 JetBlue Airways is an American low-cost airline.
 It flies out of the JFK airport in New York, mainly to domestic destinations within the US, as well as a few destinations in the Caribbean and Latin America.

-JetBlue, which used to be proud of its "first checked bag is always free" slogan, no longer offers free checked bags on its lowest fare scale, now charges for all checked bags on its cheapest fares.
-With higher fare levels, there are still some bags included free of charge.
+JetBlue, which used to be proud of its "first checked bag is always free" slogan, no longer offers free checked bags on its lowest "Blue" fare option, now charges for all checked bags on its cheapest fares.
+With higher fare levels (Blue Plus and Blue Flex), there are still some bags included free of charge.

 JetPaws™ Pet Program and Travel Guide

 JetPaws is an exclusive program designed to give owners all the tips and tools they need for a smooth trip with their pet, from start to finish.
 We're committed to all our customers, including the four-legged ones!

 The what, where and when of traveling with your pet

 Carrier bag-tag - a special bag-tag will be attached to your pet carrier at check-in so everyone knows your pet is ready to fly.

 Travel Petiquette™ - a handy list of all the social graces for pet travel.

 TrueBlue points - earn 300 TrueBlue points on each flight segment when traveling with your pet.
 If you're not already a TrueBlue member, sign up now.
 It's free.